badwan95/About-Me/README.md

 # Use Instructions:

 * Just answer the questions that pop up and you will see if you know me good or not! hope you enjoy it.

+* I have added 6th question that takes a numeric value and guess if its right, while the 7th question has multiple correct answers, both got limited number of tries.